Tane Parata: Reception

 For his portrayal of Tane, Browne was nominated for "Best Daytime Star" at the 2022 Inside Soap Awards.
 He was nominated for the award again in 2024.
+In 2025, Browne received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.
+Tane fleeing to Western Australia was longlisted for "Best Showstopper" at the 2026 Inside Soap Awards, whilst Browne was longlisted for "Best Actor".

 The Paratas gained critical coverage in various sources and praise for showcasing their Māori culture.
 Bethany Reitsma of The New Zealand Herald stated that New Zealand viewers were excited about a "Kiwi family" joining the show.
 A writer from TVNZ was "thrilled" with the introduction of the Parata family.
 They believed that the family would "embody a taste" of New Zealand.
 Rachel Lucas from What's on TV said that the Parata's introduction "marks a milestone" in Home and Away's history, adding that their Māori culture would "bring something very special" to the show.
 Nick Everard and Jenny Ky from The Morning Show said that the Parata's arrival "rocked" Home and Away, adding they made "Summer Bay sizzle - and the fans can't get enough."
 Tahlia Pritchard from Punkee praised the introduction of Tane, adding that he "looks set to make some real waves at Summer Bay."
 She branded him attractive and that he filled the show's quota of "shirtless, good looking men."
 Pritchard concluded that Tane and Ari were "reminiscent of the River Boys but, well, sexier and with no shit tattoos."
 A writer from New Idea branded Tane a "hunky newcomer" who "immediately makes his presence felt" with Mackenzie.
 Alison Slade from TVTimes branded him Ari's "bad-boy brother".
 Digital Spy's Louise McCreesh called him a "hunky newcomer" and opined that "things are set to get interesting" because of his romance with Mackenzie.
 Radio Times Hughes opined "the Paratas have already made a big impact in Summer Bay" and "tearaway Tane" is the "bad boy brother" who completes the "chaotic clan".
 New Idea's Chanelle Mansour praised Browne and Fox-Reo for an "incredible representation of the Māori culture on the show".
 Tamara Cullen writing for TV Week compared the Paratas to the Braxton brothers, three characters who previously appeared in Home and Away.
 She assessed that like the Braxtons, "the bay's newest trio of bad boys are rebellious, mysterious and, more often than not, shirtless."
 She added that the Paratas "have brought Kiwi muscle to the bay".
 Another TV Week writer chose the Paratas' introduction as one of the best Home and Away moments of 2020 and branded them as "mischievous newcomers".
 They chose the chemical attack on Tane and Salt as one of Home and Away's "biggest moments of 2021".